nodens/Rack/SHLIB_BUILD_NOTES.md

-git submodule update --init --recursive make dep make make install # installs in ~/.Rack
+git submodule update --init --recursive make dep make make dist make install # installs in ~/.Rack
 ```

-(note that if Fundamental has the same version, the module directory has to be deleted from ~/.Rack2/plugins/)
+(note that if Fundamental has the same version, the module directory has to be deleted from ~/.Rack/plugins/)
 **run Rack**:
 `./Rack`